 The last concert of the year in November was given by members of the “ Jumped up “ Pierrots from Linthwaite.

 1912.
 Honley Brass band played a concert to the inmates in June.
 Later that year the Board of Guardians agreed to increase the salary of the Medical officer, Dr.Smalles, to £70pa on the understanding that he also acted as the MO for the staff and that his salary included all fees for certifying lunatics etc. In October the staff presented a silver flower stand to Mr.& Mrs. Hoyle, master and mistress, who had been promoted to take charge of Crosland Moor Workhouse.
-The Hoyles had been there for 5 years and had succeeded the Heasties.
+The Hoyles had been there for five years and had succeeded the Heasties.

 Mr.T.Robinson, an attendant at the Workhouse, had made an application to the Board of Guardians for an increase in salary as he worked 100 hours a week and his duties were very trying.
 The outcome was not reported.

 In November the Board of Guardians had received a letter from the National Amalgamated Society of House and Ship Painters and Decorators drawing the committee’s attention to the fact that the house painter at the Workhouse was not a member of the Union.
-They wanted him to join the union and they thought the time had come when the Board of Guardians should not employ people who were not members of a trade union.
+They wanted him to join the Union and they thought the time had come when the Board of Guardians should not employ people who were not members of a trade union.
 A sub-committee was set up to look into the matter.
-If I now fast forward to the Boards meeting in March 1913, they had received 3 applicants for the job of painter at Deanhouse and prior to the interviews they discussed whether the successful applicant should be a member of a trade union.
+If I now fast forward to the Boards meeting in March 1913, they had received three applicants for the job of painter at Deanhouse and, prior to the interviews they discussed whether the successful applicant should be a member of a trade union.
 The chairman ruled that the applicants should not be asked the question.
 Mr. Cheetham was appointed.

 At the annual Christmas party the music was played by the Holme Brass Band.